-- Add 4 ounces of rose water, 1 tsp glycerin, 1 tsp argan oil, 1 tsp aloe vera gel and 6 drops of essential oil to a spray bottle and shake thoroughly.
+- Add 4 ounces of rose water, 1 teaspoon glycerin, 1 tsp argan oil, 1 tsp aloe vera gel and 6 drops of essential oil to a spray bottle and shake thoroughly.

-- Add ¼ castile soap, 3 tbsp coconut milk, 2 tsp distilled water, 3 tsp glycerin, and 10 drops of lavender oil.
+- Add ¼ castile soap, 3 tbsp coconut milk, 2 tsp distilled lukewarm water, 1 tablespoon of glycerin, and 10 drops of lavender oil.

 - These ingredients need to be mixed on medium heat for 5 – 7 minutes before being left to cool completely.

 - When the solution has thickened, it can be transferred to a container or bottle.

 This homemade shampoo is very gentle on the hair and it will definitely help with any recurring scalp irritation or dryness, however, it will not lather up like other shampoos.

 It still cleans the hair very effectively, and it can work out more affordable over time.
 It’s also free of chemicals and preservatives so it will be sure to leave the hair feeling soft and looking healthy.